debs-obrien/debbie.codes/content/blog/how-to-locate-elements-in-playwright.md

 ### Chaining locators

 If your site contains duplicate links, for example two about links, one in the header and one in the footer, then the test generator will create a unique locator for each one.
-It does this by looking at the next accessible ancestor to the link and chains the locators.
+It does this by looking for an easily-identifiable ancestor of the link and chains the locators.

 ```js
 getByRole('navigation').getByRole('link', { name: 'About' })